Discover Sonoma Coast State Park

 This narrow, rocky beach is great for beachcombing and exploring tide pools.
 Getting to the beach requires a short hike down a path that drops steeply.
 The trail can be slippery when wet, so take good shoes just in case.
 Fishermen enjoy this area for its variety of fish, and the Kortum Trail runs through here along the bluff, offering incredible views.
 The Shell Beach parking lot is off Highway 1 just south of Pacific View Drive, and a few overflow spots can be found at the end of Pacific View Drive.

-This trail takes you from pounding surf to towering redwoods, and from ridge-top vistas to ferny dells.
-Covering 6.2 miles round trip (out and back) and with an elevation change of 650 feet, the trail follows an ancient trading route of the Pomo and Miwok people.
-It begins at Shell Beach and heads east, crossing Highway 1 and then traveling upward into a redwood forest with a waterfall.
+Covering 6.2 miles round trip (out and back) and with an elevation change of 650 feet, this dramatic trail takes you from pounding surf to towering redwoods, and from ridge-top vistas to ferny dells.
+Following an ancient trading route of the Pomo and Miwok people, the trail begins at Shell Beach and heads east, crossing Highway 1 and traveling upward into a redwood forest with a waterfall.
 Rated moderate, this gorgeous hike starts with long steady uphill segments, levels off along the ridge, and then takes a steep drop down into Willow Creek.
 The gorgeous scenery is worth the climb.

 This long, narrow beach is great for beachcombing and fishing, and offers a good view of the arched rock.
 To reach Blind Beach, turn onto Goat Rock Road, which is about one mile south of the Russian River Bridge.
 There's an upper parking lot with a steep narrow trail that descends to Blind Beach, but sometimes the lot is closed; there are shoulder spots outside the parking lot for a few cars.
 Blind Beach is also the northern end of the Kortum Trail.